daattali/ggExtra/README.md

 <img src="vignettes/overview_files/figure-markdown_strict/ggmarginal-params-1.png" title="" alt="" style="display: block; margin: auto;" />

+In the above example, `size = 2` means that the main scatterplot should occupy twice as much height/width as the margin plots (default is 5).
+The `col` and `fill` parameters are simply passed to the ggplot layer for both margin plots.

 If you want to specify some parameter for only one of the marginal plots, you can use the `xparams` or `yparams` parameters, like this: